 Over the years, I have developed a passion for scuba diving, averaging about 50 dives per year.
 I especially like the travel, photography, spearfishing, and adventure that are associated with this sport.

 I have my Master Scuba Diver certification (PADI/ Professional Association of Diving Instructors), and 10 PADI specialty certifications: Deep Diver, Emergency First Response (CPR and First Aid), Enriched Air-Nitrox, Equipment Specialist, Reef Conservation, Rescue Diver, Scuyak (ocean kayaking combined with scuba), Underwater Hunter, Underwater Navigation, and Wreck Diver (with penetration).
 I have my SDI (Scuba Diving International) Solo Diver certification.
-Sometime in medium-term future, I will study for and earn my professional diver certification as a PADI Dive Master (just to keep learning, just for the challenge!).
+I enjoy taking certification courses from time to time -- just to keep learning, just for the challenge.

 Rhode Island Diving